williamckha/spicetify-fluent/README.md

 spicetify config color_scheme <scheme_name>
 spicetify apply
 ```
+### More Options
-You can change the accent color in the theme folder's color.ini file.
+- You can change the accent color in the theme folder's color.ini file.
-If you are using Windows, you can hide the window controls by adding the flag `--transparent-window-controls` after Spotify.exe in your Spotify shortcut.
+- If you are using Windows, you can hide the window controls by adding the flag `--transparent-window-controls` after Spotify.exe in your Spotify shortcut.
-Use "Sidebar config" in the Spotify profile menu to hide/unhide and stick/unstick the Liked Songs and My Episodes icons in the sidebar.
+- Use "Sidebar config" in the Spotify profile menu to hide/unhide and stick/unstick the Liked Songs and My Episodes icons in the sidebar.